V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 #### Initial Squaring

-To square the machine it is easiest to mark 4 points and measure the diagonal.
+To square the machine, it is easiest to mark 4 points and measure the diagonal.
 This is how we set the Y axis homing to square the machine relative to the rail.
-You will probably need to repeat this a couple times to get it under 1mm difference.
-This is a multipled error so 1mm or less is very very good.
+You will probably need to repeat this a couple of times to get it under 1mm difference.
+This is a multiplied error, so 1mm or less is very very good.

 You can cable tie a pen to the vacuum mount Or even easier is use a [V-Bit](https://www.v1e.com/products/1-8-45-degree-v-bit) in your router to pop a tiny hole into some tape.